eosterberg/coffeescript_tern_for_sublime/README.md

 [docs]: http://ternjs.net/doc/manual.html#configuration

-To get this plugin to work, add all your JAVASCRIPT files to the "loadEagerly" list in your .tern-project
+To get autocompletion from multiple sources, add COMPILED .js files (not .coffee) to the "loadEagerly" list in your .tern-project

     "loadEagerly": [
-        "*.js"
+        "*.js",
+        "anotherFolder/*.js"
     ]

 This is a bit limited and wont work as well as the original plugin, but its still useful.

 ### Automatically Showing Completions